mbernste/mbernste.github.io/_posts/2022-08-09-elementary_matrices.md

 where $\boldsymbol{A}$ is the matrix of coefficients $a_{1,1}, a_{1,2}, \dots, a_{3,3}$ and $\boldsymbol{b}$ is the matrix of coefficients of $b_1, b_2,$ and $b_3$.
 Furthermore, we noted that this system will have exactly one solution if $\boldsymbol{A}$ is an [invertible matrix](https://mbernste.github.io/posts/inverse_matrices/).

 In this post, we will discuss how one can solve for this exact solution using a series of operations of the system that involve a particular class of invertible matrices called the **elementary matrices**.
 We will show that any invertible matrix can be converted to another invertible matrix by performing some sequence of matrix multiplications with elementary matrices.
-In fact, this reveals a deep mathematical structure regarding invertible matrices: they form a **group**.
-That is, you can always go from any invertible matrix to another via a series of multipliciations by elementary row operations!
+In fact, this reveals an elegant mathematical structure regarding invertible matrices: they form a **group**.
+That is, you can always go from one invertible matrix to another via a series of multipliciations by elementary row matrices!

 Elementary row operations
 --------------------------